IreneRSun/BugTracker/Wiki/SRS/FR.md

 - Assign and un-assign developers to work on bugs
 - Assign priority level, severity level, and status to bugs
 - Remove themselves from projects

-## Details of Operations
---> Should have one for every main screen

 ## Data Handling
 User account data is handled by the Auth0 service, while other data is stored in a MySQL database.
 The MySQL database schema is represented by the following physical database entity-relationship model: